IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

 	a. authKey: $NMSCredentials

-	b. names -> click on the pencil icon and paste the following text:
+	b. body -> names -> click on the pencil icon and paste the following text:

+(without the quotes)
+"
 [{

     "fuzzy": true,